iLib-js/ilib-loctool-webos-appinfo-json/README.md

 ## Release Notes
 v1.2.11
 * Updated dependencies
-* Useed the logger provided by the loctool instead of using log4js directly.
+* Used the logger provided by the loctool instead of using log4js directly.
 * Added node 16 version testing for circleCI (minimum version of node is v10)
 * Fixed to set baseLocale correctly when calculating resource path.